Back to Top

 What types of questions will be on the CSO Pulse Surveys?

 The CSO Pulse Surveys will be short and easy to complete and will mainly focus on finding out more about social issues and well-being.
-Questions on gender identity, sexual orientation, disability and ethnicity will also form part of the surveys.
-Learn more in our CSO Pulse Survey Questions FAQ.
+Questions on gender identity, sexual orientation, disability and ethnicity may also form part of the surveys.
+Learn more about CSO Pulse Survey Types of Questions.